-What Bentley is doing with HevaComp
+What is Bentley doing with HevaComp

 Commenting on the launch of the new group, CEO Greg Bentley said, “The creation of our new Building Performance Group underscores Bentley System's long-term commitment to providing comprehensive software solutions for sustaining infrastructure.
-It will make available a growing number of highly integrated, advanced software tools that architects, engineers, and low-carbon consultants can deploy to the increasing demand for buildings designed with lifecycle performance in mind.
+It will make available a growing number of highly integrated, advanced software tools that architects, engineers, and low-carbon consultants can deploy to address the increasing demand for buildings designed with lifecycle performance in mind.
 These better-performing buildings will be more energy- and water-efficient, will emit less carbon waste, and will be safer to operate and work or live in. ”

 Hey Gregg, buy Manifold and we'll talk.